ezuruonyec/team-civil-discourse/README.md

 * [Census.gov API](https://www.census.gov/data/developers/data-sets.html): Used on AWS side as lambda function, UpdatePopulationData
 * GeoJSON: For the actual rendering of the map.
 * Material UI for look and feel of app
+* Heroku: AWS Wrapper for an EC2 Instance, that hosts the app.
+There are two apps running: one for testing and one for the actually deployed app.

 ## AWS
 * AWS Lambda: For making requests to the DynamoDB and updating DynamoDB Table, as well as updating the S3 Cache (News Articles).
 All of our Lambda's are written in Python.